Thursday, August 18, 2011

 Finally, let's work out the transform of a periodic, sampled function.

-We used $\Omega P = 2 \pi$ and $P \equiv T L$, and defined
+We used \Omega P = 2 \pi and P \equiv T L, and defined

-&= \left({1 \over T}\right) \left({1 \over L} \sum_{n=0}^{L-1} d_n e^{-i 2 \pi m \frac {n} L }\right)
+\begin{align*} c_m &= \frac {\Omega}{2 \pi} \sum_{n=0}^{L-1} d_n e^{-i 2 \pi m \frac {n} L } \\ &= \left({1 \over T}\right) \left({1 \over L} \sum_{n=0}^{L-1} d_n e^{-i 2 \pi m \frac {n} L }\right) \end{align*}

 In general, the transform of a periodic function is discrete, the transform of a discrete function is periodic, and the transform of a periodic and discrete function is periodic and discrete.